The Driller

 Hard hats tell the story of our careers, but better yet they protect us so we can tell those stories to our grandchildren.
 I take pride in wearing my military issue camouflage hard hat given to me while training the 243rd Army National Guard Well Drilling unit.
 I love that hard hat, but I also know it was given to me in 2008 and it is beyond its lifecycle.
 The same for my first RED Halliburton hard hat covered in stickers from the beginning of my career.
 Both of these hard hats sit in my office as a proud reminder of what I have experienced.
 However, hard hats are just one piece of being safe on a jobsite.
 Hearing protection, safety glasses and proper protective equipment ensure that we go home safe.
 Our brain is our greatest safety device, and we need to keep it in peak condition.
 Safety is our number one job; you are responsible for stopping any unsafe act on the job.
 We cannot think that someone else will stop it.
 No one stopped my friend from not wearing his hard hat to check a cement form.
 You never know whose life and family you just preserved.
 At Astec and GEFCO, our motto is “Safety Starts with Me.”

-KEYWORDS: safety training and education well drilling
+KEYWORDS: personal protective equipment (PPE) training and education well drilling

 Share This Story